| Name | Profile |

 Batchelor, Henry |

 Private 16841.
 1st Battalion, Northamptonshire Regiment.
-Died Sunday, 5th December 1915 in France.
+Died Sunday, 5th December 1915 in near Loos, France, aged about 30.
 Born Rugby and enlisted Northampton.
-Son of Eliza Smith of 22 Henley Street, Far Cotton, Northampton (1901 census).
-Buried Dud Corner Cemetery, Loos III.
-A. 7. |
+Son of Eliza Smith of 22 Henley Street, Far Cotton, Northampton (1911 census).

 Baxter, Reginald |

-Probably Private 22917.
+Private 22917.
 1st Battalion, Northamptonshire Regiment.
-Died of wounds Sunday, 10th September 1916 during the Battle of the Somme in France.
-On the 9th September, the Battalion was involved in an action to clear High Wood.
+He was sent to France in May 1916 as a machine gunner.
+Wounded by a gunshot wound to the head on 9 th September, he died Sunday, 10th September 1916 during the Battle of the Somme in France.
+He was aged 20.
+On the 9th September, the 1 st Battalion was involved in an action to clear High Wood.
 They occupied a new mine crater blown 30 seconds before zero hour, but they were bombed out 90 minutes later.
-Buried Heilly Station Cemetery, Mericourt-LAbbe, France IV.
-C. 34. |
+Born Wellingborough in October 1895, he enlisted in Northampton.
+Son of Thomas and Agnes Baxter of 94, Southampton Road, Far Cotton, Northampton.

 Baxter, Walter Sidney |

 Rifleman 592981.
 "G" Company.
 2nd/18th Battalion.
 London Regiment (London Irish Rifles).
 Killed in action probably during operations in the Jordan Valley, Saturday, 30th March 1918 with Egyptian Expeditionary Force.
 Born Far Cotton, enlisted Northampton.
 Son of Sam and Emily Ann Baxter, of 76, Rothersthorpe Road, Far Cotton, Northampton.
-Commemorated on Jerusalem Memorial Panel 51. |

 Bayliss, Charles Edward |